UniverseProjects/java-webapp-lite/README.md

-# simple-java-web (A very lightweight Java web-framework)
+# java-webapp-lite: a tiny and lightweight Java web-framework

 Follow the instructions below to set up a sample page.